awmckinley/config/modules/gen.llm/README.md

-# Large Language Models
+# Local Language Model Tools

-Software to run powerful AI language models for generating text, code, and creative content.
+Software for running and managing large language models locally on your own hardware.